If you book the full day Virtual Conference, you will automatically get access to all of these prerecorded seminars from 9th September-7th October.

 Rebecca is a Specialist Teacher with more than 19 years’ assessment experience.
 She has a current Assessment Practising Certificate, regularly carrying out diagnostic assessment for dyslexia and dyscalculia, as well as carrying out access arrangement assessments.
 She is a senior assessor and IQA for the PAPAA course, supporting students with the course demands.
 She is a member of the APC accreditation team for the BDA and is a SpLD Assessment Standards Committee (SASC) approved CPD provider, offering a SASC approved mentoring course for diagnostic report writing and a Feifer Assessment of Maths course.

-Dr Anne Margaret Smith started her career as a teacher of English as a foreign / additional language over 30 years ago.
+Anne Margaret started her career as a teacher of English as a foreign / additional language over 30 years ago.
 Alongside her language teaching, she has worked as a dyslexia assessor and specialist tutor for more than 20 years.
 Last year she also qualified as a Speech and Language Therapist, and now works with neurodivergent adults.
 She founded ‘ELT well’ in 2005 and offers professional development and resources to language teachers and dyslexia assessors in all contexts.
 She developed the CAML (Cognitive Assessments for Multilingual Learners) as a response to the complex issues encountered when assessing EAL users.